KuroiLight/Screen_Drop-In/README.md

 # Screen_Drop-In
 Drop-In replacement for Screen when not using WindowsForms (Compiled with .Net 5.0, C# 9.0, Nullable=enable).

-Based of WpfScreenHelper but slimmed down and static FromPoint returns null if no monitor is found
+Based of WpfScreenHelper but slimmed down and returns null (C# 9.0 nullables) when no match is found

 #### Instance members:
 * int BitsPerPixel